quangminhit94/quangminhit94/README.md

 - Detail-oriented JavaScript Developer with extensive experience in building web applications using modern frameworks and libraries.
 Proficient in both frontend and backend development, with a strong focus on performance optimization and user experience.
 Adept at collaborating with cross-functional teams to deliver high-quality software solutions.
 - I am always positive, confident, gratitude and happy
+- With AI support tools, we can create anything.

 ---